giovanniPeser/YoloTestsOnDifferentHardware/README.md

 pip install -r requirements.txt
 ```
 After that it is necessary to install tensorflow lite and tensorflow.
-Tensorflow can be downloaded from ufficial repo here https://developer.download.nvidia.com/compute/redist/jp/v50/tensorflow/ (or you can use the one in this repo)
+Tensorflow can be downloaded from ufficial repo here https://developer.download.nvidia.com/compute/redist/jp/v50/tensorflow/ (or you can use the one in repo, which is "tensorflow-2.8.0+nv22.3-cp38-cp38-linux_aarch64.whl".
+Actually, it is not inside the repo because the package is too large, so you can download it from https://drive.google.com/drive/folders/1jXAXIwzU_RkvbECZpwtRjIZkBu7Qv72I?usp=sharing)
 First install dependencies, as described https://forums.developer.nvidia.com/t/official-tensorflow-for-jetson-nano/71770 .
 ```
 sudo apt-get install -y libhdf5-serial-dev hdf5-tools libhdf5-dev zlib1g-dev zip libjpeg8-dev liblapack-dev libblas-dev gfortran